AlexiaChen/my-notes/README.md

 # my-notes
-A collection of my Obsidian notes
+A collection of my notes